grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 previous trip to Richmond Park with promises of Dartford Warbler, AB2 is dubious about their existence...

-On entry to the reserve, it's clear the damage is extensive and it seems little of the boardwalk remains or at least precious little to make it possible to follow it anywhere.
-The Dragonfly sculpture can easily be picked off in the distance, with no heath or trees between us and it.
+On entry to the reserve, it's clear the damage is extensive.
+It seems little of the boardwalk remains or at least precious little to make it possible to follow it anywhere; big angry signs warn us not to even think of trying it, and we obey.
+The Dragonfly sculpture can easily be picked out in the distance, with no heath or trees between us and it.

 <figure class="figure">
   <video controls width="800">